 Filling the remaining gaps

 As the accuracy of astronomical observations improved and fainter stars were charted, the opportunities grew for innovators to introduce new constellations even among the area of sky known to the ancient Greeks.
+Any pretext that constellations should resemble the objects they represented had by now been abandoned; they had become simply named areas of sky.

 Ten more constellations were introduced in the late 17th century by the Polish astronomer Johannes Hevelius (1611–87), filling the remaining gaps in the northern sky.
 These were listed in his star catalogue dated 1687 and depicted on his accompanying star atlas called Firmamentum Sobiescianum, both published posthumously in 1690.
 Hevelius insisted on measuring star positions with the naked eye even though he possessed telescopes for observing the Moon and planets; many of his constellations were deliberately faint as though he was boasting of the power of his eyesight.